-Land that is required to be used for stormwater or flood mitigation does not count towards financial contributions for reserves where inundated up to the 1 in 10-year event.
-Land that is inundated between the 1 in 10-year and 1 in 100-year events may be credited towards financial contributions for reserves if it is usable and agreed by the Council.
+Land that is required to be used for stormwater or flood mitigation does not count towards development impact fees for reserves where it is inundated up to the 1- in 10year event.
+Land that is inundated between the 1- in 10-year and 1- in 100-year events may be considered for credit depending on the degree to which it supports Council's open space priorities.
+Criteria for assessment and a process for determining primary and secondary functions of such land is provided in Council's Open Space Strategy.
+Acceptance of such agreements is at Council's discretion on a case-by-case basis.